IIIF/api/source/api/auth/0.9/index.md

     "@id": "https://authentication.example.org/login",
     "profile": "http://iiif.io/api/auth/{{ page.major }}/login",
     "label": "Login to Example Service",
-    "description": "Institution X requires that you log in with your X account to view this content."
+    "description": "Institution X requires that you log in with your X account to view this content.", "service": [
-    "service": [
       // Related services ...
     ]